aolszowka/MsBuildProjectReferenceDependencyGraph/README.md

 For example you can use Webgraphviz (http://www.webgraphviz.com/) to produce a graph online or download and install GraphViz (https://graphviz.gitlab.io/)

+You can also use the optional Anonymize Tag (-a,-anonymize,/a,/anonymize are all valid) to produce an anonymized version of your graph.

+`MsBuildProjectReferenceDependencyGraph.exe  MyProject.csproj -anonymize > out.g`
+`MsBuildProjectReferenceDependencyGraph.exe  MyProject.csproj -a > out.g`

 ## License
 This is licensed under the MIT License.